-Council, or its contractors, at no cost to the householder, will carry out repairs and maintenance due to fair wear and/or accidental damage.
+The Shire, or its Contractors, at no cost to the property owner, will carry out repairs and maintenance due to fair wear and/or accidental damage.

-If in the opinion of Council a bin has been wilfully damaged by a householder, then the householder will be issued with a notice on the proper care and handling of bins and the householder may be charged with the cost of a replacement bin and their refuse collection service terminated until payment has been made.
+If in the opinion of the Shire a bin has been wilfully damaged by a property owner, then the property owner will be issued with a notice on the proper care and handling of bins and the property owner will be charged with the cost of a replacement bin and their bin collection service may be terminated until payment has been made.

-In the event that a bin is lost or stolen then the bin will be replaced free of charge on the first occurrence of such an event.
-Should a second or subsequent occurrence eventuate, and in the opinion of the Council, the householder is responsible, then the householder may be charged with the cost of a replacement bin and their refuse collection service terminated until payment has been made.
+In the event that a bin is stolen or vandalised then the bin will be replaced free of charge on the first occurrence of such an instance if the property owner provides a police report or other sufficient evidence dictated by the Shire.
+Should a second or subsequent occurrence eventuate, and in the opinion of the Shire the property owner is responsible for the bin replacement, the property owner may be charged with the cost of a replacement bin and their refuse collection service terminated until payment has been made.

-Should a lost or stolen bin be subsequently recovered in a satisfactory condition, then any payment made by the householder concerned may be refunded.
+Should a stolen bin be subsequently recovered in a satisfactory condition, then any payment made by the property owner will be refunded.

-In the event that Council can prove that a bin has been stolen then the person, or persons, involved may be charged with the cost of replacement unless the bin is recovered in a satisfactory condition.
+In the event that the Shire can prove that a bin has been stolen then the person, or persons, involved in the stealing thereof, may be charged with the cost of replacement unless the bin is recovered in a satisfactory condition.